sourcegraph/about/handbook/ce/ce_to_eng_handover.md

 **Engineering should only feel a responsibility to get involved if tagged in by CE.**

-**However, once someone is "assigned" to a ticket (whether formally, or they informally take over the conversation), it is up to them to either (1) see the issue through to resolution or (2) assign a new owner.**
+**However, once someone [takes ownership](support.md#support-owners) of a ticket (whether formally, or informally by taking over the conversation), it is their responsibility to see it through, either by (1) see the issue through to resolution or (2) assign a new owner.**

 Exceptions to the principles above: